stasMorozik/distributed_system/README.md

 A service of application is orchestration between entities and adapters.
 Any service of application can be wraped by another service that includes logging and metrics.

-Any adapter can be wrapped another adapter that includes logging and metrics.
+Any adapter can be wrapped by another adapter that includes logging and metrics.